New Year’s Quit Tobacco Prep

-Believe it or not, 2021 is right around the corner.
+Believe it or not, 2022 is right around the corner.
 Like each new year, it offers a chance to refresh our outlook, set new goals and make resolutions.
 One of the most popular?
 Quitting tobacco.
 It’s the smartest decision you can make, and a huge first step on the road to a healthier, happier and more financially secure life.
+Let us help you with your quit tobacco prep!

 Getting resolutions to stick isn’t easy.
 The good news: quitting tobacco isn’t like any other resolution.
 Why?
 Because you have the FREE support of the Oklahoma Tobacco Helpline.